Give Polythene, Take Gold Coin: Jammu & Kashmir Village Head On Clean-Up Mission

-Farooq Ahmad Ganaie, who is also an advocate, started out last year by convincing villagers to build garbage pits in their houses to ensure that solid waste does not get out
+Farooq Ahmad Ganaie, who is also an advocate, started last year by convincing villagers to build garbage pits in their houses to ensure that solid waste does not get out

 "If we do not pay attention to cleanliness, you won't find any clean source of water of fertile land within the next 10 years," Ganaie, sarpanch of Sadiwara-A village in Hiller area here, told PTI.